-Home Health Care services are provided in the home setting, by skilled, licensed, professionals while recovering from a self-limiting, short term, event like a surgery, accident or a newly diagnosed health problem or condition like diabetes or stroke.
+Home Health Care services are provided in the home setting, by skilled, licensed, professionals while recovering from a self-limiting short-term event like a surgery, accident or a newly diagnosed health problem or condition – like diabetes or stroke.
 A registered nurse may come to your home to teach you about risk factors, disease process, medications, diet or how to inject insulin and monitor blood sugar.
 A physical, occupational or speech therapist may teach and provide therapies to help regain mobility and function.
-Social workers also make home visits to assist with financial assistance planning or other community based resources.
+Social workers also make home visits to assist with financial assistance planning or other community-based resources.

-These service must be ordered by a physician, who is supposed to oversee and monitor the outcomes of the services provided by the licensed RN, PT, OT or ST. There are a limited amount of doctors who do home visits, but in general most primary care physicians don’t visit their patients at home.
+These services must be ordered by a physician, who is supposed to oversee and monitor the outcomes of the services provided by the licensed RN, PT, OT or ST. There are a limited number of doctors who do home visits, but in general most primary care physicians don’t visit their patients at home.
 The Doctor prescribing the Home Health Service relies solely on information given to them by the RN, PT OT through phone conversations, meetings or chart notes.

 Home Health Care services provided by professional RN’S, PT, OTs etc. are helpful to people that have short term conditions or problems where a recovery to their baseline can be expected.

+It is important to understand that theses skilled supplemental services are short term.
 Families are expected to provide most of the direct care and personal care assistance themselves or hire the personal care assistants/caregivers to provide custodial care.
 We discuss that below.

-Cost of Home Health Care
+Cost of Home “Health” Care

 These services are also available on a private pay or out of pocket basis.
-The cost for one of the above mentioned professionals to visit you at home is about $150 per visit.
-Insurance companies and private pay customers both limit the amount of visits because of the high cost.
+The cost for one of the above-mentioned professionals to visit you at home is about $150 per visit.
+Insurance companies and private pay customers both limit the number of visits because of the high cost.
 When individuals have to pay for it out of their pocket, it’s much easier for them to be convinced it is a service they don’t need.

 Custodial Home Care

 Home care workers have many labels such as Home Health Aide (HHA), Personal Care Aide (PCA) and Certified Nurse Aide (CNA) all of which provide the same type of assistance with personal care or Activities of Daily Living (ADLs).
 Usually these workers are not allowed to assist with preparing or administering medications.

 Many family members are currently providing homecare services in their own home for their own family members, but far too often family caregivers are overwhelmed with the tasks of caring for their loved one on their own and often look for assistance for Home Care Agencies or Personal Care Agencies.
-Having support and help is important for families, especially, as a loved ones’ problems start to increase and more assistance is needed.
+Having support and help is important for families, especially, as a loved ones’ problems start to increase, and more assistance is needed.
 Personal care aides can be a good alternative to family caregivers when one is in need of a little extra assistance, a few hours a day to fill in or as an add on to an existing care schedule.

 Home Care Agencies utilize personal care aides’ who generally have 8-16 hours of classroom training.
 While the amount of formal training many of these caregivers have may seem minimal, it is important to consider that good caregivers come with qualities that may or may not be learned in the classroom setting.
 Patience, compassion, communication are a unique set of social skills that set many caregivers apart.
 Knowledge and experience of basic health issues, medicines and medical equipment are also important skills for a caregiver to possess.
 Lastly the ability of the caregiver to work as part of the team: working with the MD, RN, PT – following and understanding treatments and orders prescribed by medical professionals, looking and listening for subtle changes in a patients status and being able to clearly communicate those changes or concerns to the MD, RN and family.
 Unfortunately, many of us have had unpleasant experiences with Home Care Agencies trying to coordinate and help us find those skilled caregivers, often unsuccessfully.